voytech/tabulate/README.md

 - You need to export collection into non-tabular format.

-## Key features
+## Key concepts

-### Kotlin DSL API.
+### Take most from Kotlin DSL API.

-Kotlin DSL API helps a lot with defining table structure.
+Kotlin DSL API helps a lot with describing desired target table structure.
-In the end it looks very concise, readable, and what is more important - type-safe.
-Writing table definition uses IDE auto-completion and suggest only current scope-valid variables and instance functions.
+It makes it look very concise and readable.
+Maintaining table definition becomes much more easier not only because of visual aspects, but what is more important due to type-safety offered by Kotlin.
+At coding time, your IDE will make use of it by offering completion hints - this elevates developer experience as almost zero documentation is required to start.
 ```kotlin
     loadProducts().tabulate("products.xlsx") {
           name = "Products table"